bchelp/Blockchain-Contingent-Labor-Releases/README.md

 </p>

 <h3>07/20/22 Release</h3>
 </p><b>IE Expansion– </b> The expansion to Ireland is next up!
-We are looking forward to expanding out to Ireland and welcoming those usesrs into our application as well.
+We are looking forward to expanding out to Ireland and welcoming those users into our application as well.
 </p>
 </p><b>Support for Ireland POs -</b> Our application can now support the internal value calculation for timesheets and invoices submitted on Ireland POs.
 This completes the final module of code that will allow for the load of Ireland POs into the Contingent Labor Blockchain when the business is ready.
 </p>